ibm-cloud-docs/key-protect/migrate-tool.md

 The CSV status column output also reads: "FAILED - No associations were found for the key"

-This means the HPCS key has no cloud resources associated with it.
-Therefore, there is no reason to create a migration intent on the HPCS key and no reason to perform migration.
+The HPCS key has no cloud resources that are associated with it.
+Therefore, you do not need to create a migration intent on the HPCS key or perform migration.

-### Create command: Migration intent already exists
+### Create command: Migration intent exists
 {: #migrate-tool-troubleshoot-create-exists}

 Error message: